sayo-134/sayantika-roy.github.io/_pages/cv.md

 * RGB Image Filter Implementation and HDMI Display on FPGA: March'25 - April'25
   * Course Project: Digital Systems Design with FPGA
   * Designed an RGB Image filter which uses Median filtering to remove salt and pepper noise, implemented it on PYNQ-Z1 board and displayed the output result on monitor using HDMI protocol.
-  * Usedtwodifferent median algorithm- Fast Median and Bit Voting based Median algorithm.
+  * Used two different median algorithm- Fast Median and Bit Voting based Median algorithm.

 * IMU Sensor Controlled Car
   * Open Day Demonstration Project 2025